Telford and Wrekin: History

 The district was initially called "Wrekin", but during 1974 the council changed the name to "The Wrekin".
 A significant part of the new district was within the designated area of the Telford New Town, which had been initially designated in 1963 as Dawley New Town before being enlarged and renamed to Telford in 1968.
 The Telford Development Corporation existed alongside the elected councils until it was wound up in 1991, running various functions such as town planning which would otherwise have been council responsibilities.

 On 1 April 1998, as a result of the Local Government Commission for England's review, the district became a unitary authority, independent from Shropshire County Council.
 On the same day the district's name was changed from "The Wrekin" to "Telford and Wrekin".

 All of the council houses previously owned by Wrekin District Council and the subsequent Telford and Wrekin Council were transferred to a newly created housing association, the Wrekin Housing Trust, in 1999 which now owns the majority of social housing in Telford.

 Telford and Wrekin applied unsuccessfully for city status in 2000.
 The district was granted borough status in 2002.

 Wards

-Telford and Wrekin (yellow) in the ceremonial and historic county of Shropshire.

 As of 2025, the borough is divided into 32 wards for the election of 54 councillors.